 Tears to Shed, one of the stories related Horseshoes and Hand Grenades has most of its chapters (barring the last three) like this.
 The order goes as follows: Betrayal, Rosencrantz, Skin, Guildenstern, Friendship, Sea Salt, Prediction, Firestarter, Betwixt, Henshin.

-As initially published, Ponies Of Olympus includes a significant Time Skip between Rolling in Beaches and Atlas Strongest Tournament, with other stories to be posted later filling that gap, starting with Somebody to Love.
+As initially published, Ponies Of Olympus includes a significant Time Skip between Rolling in Beaches and Atlas Strongest Tournament, with other stories to be posted later filling that gap, starting with Somebody to Love (and the next such story, Head of a Dog; Tail of a Lion, taking place before that).

 The Fountain.
 Indeed, it's not clear if the three versions of the main character are in the same timeline, since at least one may be a fictional version of the real Tom, but he jumps back and forth between similar scenes in each of the three stories as if experiencing deja vu.